If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 - Tripod (trivet).

 Fissler is pricey, but it's great stuff.
-From the maintenance-free pressure valve to the overall design and superb feel of quality, this is cookware you can truly love; a lot of reviewers call it the "Mercedes Benz" of cookware and I agree with them.
+From the maintenance-free pressure valve to the overall design and superb feel of quality, this is cookware you can truly love; a lot of reviewers call it the "Mercedes Benz" of cookware and we agree with them.

 Fissler is also known for its stellar customer service, so if you have any problems, you'll be able to get them resolved quickly and satisfactorily.